Roslyn-Code-Club/roslyncode.club/src/workshops/using-apis-with-javascript.md

 ### Advanced Data Manipulation 2: Random Joke

 Having to declare what number joke we want is a bit boring.
 Instead, we can generate a random joke from our desired selection of jokes.
 Since we're generating a random joke, we won't need the `n` and `maxJokes` parameter in our function anymore.
-We can use `Math.floor(Math.random() * json.length)` to generate a random element from our `arrayOfJokes`.
+We can use `Math.floor(Math.random() * arrayOfJokes.length)` to generate a random element from our `arrayOfJokes`.

 - `Math.floor()` truncates any decimals to make it an integer.
   - Example: `Math.floor(1.2345)` = 1